The Big Sur is one of the most scenic highways in the US, which is why we are sharing these tips for those planning a Bur Sur day trip!

 - Do not rely on Google maps or any apps; phone service isn’t reliable along the Big Sur.

 - If you are in a rush, skip it – You should give at least a day to visit Big Sur.
 Yes, the drive can be taken in a few hours but there is no point rushing through.
 If you are in a rush, use the freeway instead.

-- You don’t need to stay over night – Although there are rustic rental cabins or boutique styled inns that you ca stay in, it is not essential.
+- You don’t need to stay overnight – Although there are rustic rental cabins or boutique-style inns that you can stay in, it is not essential.
 Give yourself a full day to explore Big Sur but don’t stay along the coastline, as rooms start at $300 but can cost all the way up to $1000 per night.
-If you do want to stay overnight, check out airbnb or flip key for better deals than the overpriced camping options or hotels along the coastline.
+If you do want to stay overnight, check out Airbnb or flip key for better deals than the overpriced camping options or hotels along the coastline.
 There are some fantastic Big Sur Airbnbs with amazing views, so make sure to check them out before you plan a trip.

 - Stay either end – If you do want to stay along the coastline, staying at either end offers better value.
-Avoid Monterey Peninsula at the northern gateway and instead head to the town or Pacific Grove for better deals.
-At the southern gateway, the beach town of Cayucos is pretty, charming and affordable.
+Avoid Monterey Peninsula at the northern gateway and instead, head to the town of Pacific Grove for better deals.
+At the southern gateway, the beach town of Cayucos is pretty, charming, and affordable.

 - It’s a tourist trap – Big Sur is breathtaking but it is extremely touristy.
-Hotels, restaurants and even some attractions will be ridiculously overpriced, so either go in with that expectation of prepare snacks and decide on your must-see attractions.
+Hotels, restaurants, and even some attractions will be ridiculously overpriced, so either go in with that expectation of preparing snacks and decide on your must-see attractions.

 - Don’t just stick to Highway 1 – Head off the beaten path and explore other routes such as the Palo Colorado Road or the Nacimiento Road.